Heteropyxis natalensis

-This weather dependent deciduous Tree lacks thorns & is usually up to 10m high.
+This weather dependent deciduous Tree lacks thorns and is usually up to 10m high.
 It has flaking mottled bark.
-Simple Leaves have entire margins & smell of lavender when crushed.
-Small unisexual 5-merous Flowers have extended stamens and the superior ovary has a style with a capitate stigma.
+Simple Leaves have entire margins and smell of lavender when crushed.
+Small 5-merous bisexual Flowers have extended stamens, and the superior ovary has a style with a capitate stigma.
 Fruit: a small glossy capsule protruding beyond the persistent calyx.
-Tiny, winged, 3-angled seeds are wind dispersed.
+Tiny 3-angled wind dispersed seeds are winged.

 Description